Published on May 3rd, 2016 | by Ruben0

 In Sanlúcar de Barrameda, the venencia is called caña (cane) and is usually carved out of reed, in one piece.
 It is usually smaller and more narrow than those in Jerez, piercing even better through the flor.
 On the other hand it’s less flexible so more difficult to handle.
 The difference can be seen in the video below (around 1:00).

 Whatever the type, handling a venencia is really difficult.
 A true venenciador works his tool almost effortlessly, with precision and showing an impressive flamboyance.
 In a way it’s comparable to the movements of a Flamenco dancer or a torero.
 You need to thrust the venencia into the bunghole of the cask with a quick motion, in order to leave the layer of flor intact.
-The wine is then poured from a great height, which aerates the wine in the process.
+The wine is then poured from above head height, which aerates the wine in the process.
 Filling a glass without spilling a drop takes years of practice.